Dimezis/BlurView/README.md

 ```

 ## Rounded corners
-Since so many people are asking the same thing - yes, it's possible to set rounded corners.
-It works absolutely the same way as with any other View:
+It's possible to set rounded corners without, the algorithm is the same way as with other regular Views:

 Create a rounded drawable, and set it as a background.